awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

    For information, see [Install or Upgrade AWS Command Line Tools](getting-started-cli.md)\.

-1. Run the following command to create a State Manager association that runs Inventory on the instance\.
+1. Run the following command to create a State Manager association that runs Systems Manager Inventory on the instance\.
 This command configures the service to run every six hours and to collect network configuration, Windows Update, and application metadata from an instance\.

    ```
    aws ssm create-association --name "AWS-GatherSoftwareInventory" --targets "Key=instanceids,Values=an instance ID" --schedule-expression "rate(240 minutes)" --output-location "{ \"S3Location\": { \"OutputS3Region\": \"region-id\", \"OutputS3BucketName\": \"Test bucket\", \"OutputS3KeyPrefix\": \"Test\" } }" --parameters "networkConfig=Enabled,windowsUpdates=Enabled,applications=Enabled"